kubernetes/enhancements/keps/sig-scheduling/5465-improve-resourcequota-with-schedulegated-pods/README.md

       conditions:
         - type: PodScheduled
           status: "False"
-          reason: DeferredQuotaValidationFailed
+          reason: ResourceQuotaValidated
           message: '...'
     ```
   * Retry quota validation:

     * **If quota is still exceeded**:

-      * Keep `status: "False"` and reason as `DeferredQuotaValidationFailed`.
+      * Keep `status: "False"` and reason as `ResourceQuotaValidated`.
     * **If quota check passes**:

       * Continue with the scheduling flow (see PostBind section).